LiaungYip/ingress_guide/content/jargon.md

 : Verb; filling a portal's mod slots with useless mods, such as LAMPs or CHS - accidentally or intentionally.

 Bump
-: action; upgrading the resonators or mods on a friendly portal.
+: action; upgrading a friendly portal.
+You can upgrade resonators or add mods.

 C1 ...
 C8
 : Item; Power cube - consumed to replenish XM.
 : "C8" is a level-8 power cube.
+: See also "Lawson Power Cube", a special type of power cube.

 CHS
 : [[Portal mod]]({{< ref "mods/index.md" >}}) Common [heatsink]({{< ref "mods/heatsink.md" >}})